IATA-Cargo/ONE-Record/May-2022-standard-forCOTBendorsement/Data-Model/IATA-1R-DM-ReleaseNote-vCOTB-May2022.md

 * xxx

 ### Scope of the release
-This release includes improvements and scope extensions
+This release includes improvements and scope extensions.
+More details on the release can be found in the [ChangeLog](https://github.com/IATA-Cargo/ONE-Record/blob/clambert-update2022/May-2022-standard-forCOTBendorsement/Data-Model/IATA-1R-DM-ChangeLog-vCOTB-May2022.md)

 * xxx
 * xxx